milhead2/python-can/README.rst

    :alt: CI Server

+= NOTE: I was using this fork of hardbyte/python-can as a base of python-j1939 but it's no longer needed.
+the python-j1939 requires only the develop branch of hardbyte/python-can

 The **C**\ ontroller **A**\ rea **N**\ etwork is a bus standard designed to allow microcontrollers and devices to communicate with each other.
 It has priority based bus arbitration, reliable deterministic